 LATCH ALERT: Bragar Eagel & Squire, P.C. is Investigating Latch, Inc. on Behalf of Long-Term Stockholders and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Jan.
-13, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Latch, Inc. (NASDAQ: LTCH) on behalf of long-term stockholders following a class action complaint that was filed against Latch on August 31, 2022 with a Class Period from May 31, 2021 to August 25, 2022.
+NEW YORK, Jan.
+13, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Latch, Inc. LTCH on behalf of long-term stockholders following a class action complaint that was filed against Latch on August 31, 2022 with a Class Period from May 31, 2021 to August 25, 2022.
 Our investigation concerns whether the board of directors of Latch have breached their fiduciary duties to the company.

 Latch, Inc. (LTCH) f/k/a TS Innovation Acquisitions Corp.
 Issued a False and Misleading Registration Statement in Connection with its Merger.